ianlewis/kay/docs/source/generic_views.rst

 ``create``, ``update``, ``delete``.

-``kay.generics`` package has useful presets for this method, so you can choose one if you like.
+``kay.generics`` package has useful presets for this method, so you can choose one of them if you like.

 * kay.generics.login_required
 * kay.generics.admin_required